-Ecological analyses should not be considered hypothesis testing studies.
-As illustrated in Control without separate controls: evaluation of vaccine safety using case-only methods (Vaccine 2004; 22(15-16):2064-70), they assume that a strong correlation between the trend in an indicator of an exposure (vaccine coverage in this example) and the trend in incidence of a disease (trends calculated over time or across geographical regions) is consistent with a causal relationship.
+Ecological analyses are not hypothesis testing but hypothesis generating studies.
+As illustrated in Control without separate controls: evaluation of vaccine safety using case-only methods (Vaccine 2004; 22(15-16):2064-70), ecological analyses assume that a strong correlation between the trend in an indicator of an exposure (vaccine coverage in this example) and the trend in incidence of a disease (trends calculated over time or across geographical regions) is consistent with a causal relationship.
 Such comparisons at the population level may only generate hypotheses as they do not allow controlling for time-related confounding variables, such as age and seasonal factors.
 Moreover, they do not establish that the vaccine effect occurred in the vaccinated individuals.

-A pragmatic attitude towards case-population studies is recommended: in situations where nation-wide or region-wide EHR) are available that allow assessing the outcomes and confounders with sufficient validity, a case-population approach is neither necessary nor wanted, as one can perform a population-based cohort or case-control study with adequate control for confounding.
-In situations where outcomes are difficult to ascertain in EHRs or where such databases do not exist, the case-population design might give an approximation of the absolute and relative risk when both events and exposures are rare.
-This is limited by the ecological nature of the reference data that restricts the ability to control for confounding to some basic variables, such as sex and age, and precludes an exhaustive control for confounding.
+A pragmatic attitude towards case-population studies is recommended: in situations where nation-wide or region-wide electronic health records (EHR) are available and allow assessing the outcomes and confounders with sufficient validity, a case-population approach is neither necessary nor desirable, as one can perform a population-based cohort or case-control study with adequate control for confounding.
+In situations where outcomes are difficult to ascertain in EHR or where such databases do not exist, the case-population design might give an approximation of the absolute and relative risk when both events and exposures are rare.
+This is limited by the ecological nature of the reference data that restricts the ability to control for confounding.